 Dr. Zelones graduated Magna Cum Laude from the University of California, Irvine and then completed his medical degree at the Pennsylvania State University College of Medicine.
 He completed his general surgery internship at the University of California, Los Angeles and then finished his general surgery residency at the University of California, San Diego.
 His plastic, reconstructive, and hand surgery residency was at Dartmouth-Hitchcock Medical Center, which prepared him well for an additional year of microsurgery fellowship at Stanford University involving free autologous breast reconstruction and lymphedema surgery.
 Additionally, he received training in facial cosmetic surgery in Miami, Florida and in reconstructive burn surgery at the University of Southern California.

-Dr. Zelones is board certified in general surgery by the American Board of Surgery and is board eligible in plastic surgery by the American Board of Plastic Surgery.
-He will take the last step of plastic surgery board certification in 2020.
+Dr. Zelones is board certified in general surgery by the American Board of Surgery and is board certified in plastic surgery by the American Board of Plastic Surgery.
 He is on the teaching faculty of the Lahey Clinic and serves as Clinical Instructor at Maine Medical Center for Tufts University School of Medicine.

 Why Plastic Surgery in Portland, Maine?